-In 2018, revenues from the Engineering and Services business segment amounted to Euro 71.8 million, a decrease of Euro 10.8 million (13.1 per cent.) compared to the previous year (Euro 82.6 million).
-The net profits on non-financial investments related to companies consolidated with the shareholders' equity method amounted to Euro 2.3 million, in line with the previous year.
+In 2020, revenues from the Engineering and Services business segment amounted to Euro 86.5 million, with an increase of Euro 10.5 million (13.8 per cent.) compared to the previous year (Euro 79.0 million).
+The net profits on non-financial investments related to companies consolidated with the shareholders' equity method amounted to Euro 2.4 million, with a decrease of 0.6 million (20 per cent.) compared to the previous year.

-The table below shows the contribution to revenues, operating costs, personnel costs and EBITDA of the Group's Engineering and Services business segment for the financial years ended on 31 December 2018 and 31 December 2017.
+The table below shows the contribution to revenues, operating and personnel costs, Income from equity investments and EBITDA of the Group's Engineering and Services business segment for the financial years ended on 31 December 2020 and 31 December 2019.

 Engineering and services Year ended 31 December

-2018 2017
+2020 2019

 millions of euro

-Revenues 71.8 82.6
+Revenues 86.5 76.0

-Costs 56.1 69.8
+Costs 74.2 66.0

-Income from equity investments 2.3 1.8
+Income from equity investments 2.4 3.0

-Gross Operating Profit (EBITDA) 18 14.5
+Gross Operating Profit (EBITDA) 14.7 13.0

 Acea Engineering Laboratories Research Innovation S.p.A. ("Acea Elabori"), previously called LaboratoRI S.p.A., is ACEA's wholly-owned subsidiary within the Group principally responsible for undertaking research and development projects.
-Acea Elabori provides engineering, laboratory, research and innovation services in the sectors of the water, waste and energy cycle, as well as asset management and facility management services, across all the areas of interest of the Group.
+Acea Elabori provides engineering, laboratory, research and innovation services in the sectors of the water, waste and energy cycle, across all the areas of interest of the Group.